skellis46/slipbox/research on, for and in the arts.md

 Research on the arts has art practice as the _object_ of the research.
 Borgdorff has also called this the "interpretative perspective"[@borgdorff_debate_2006 p.6] and states that in this kind of research the object is "untouched"[p.6] by the researcher.

 Research for the arts is _applied_ form of research in that art is "not so much the object of investigation, but its objective"[p.6] It is research that produces "insights and instruments", "the tools and the knowledge of materials" that are needed by artists.
-Borgdorff has also this an "instrumental perspective"[p.6] These are "studies in the service of art practice"[@borgdorff_debate_2006, p.6]
+Borgdorff has also called this an "instrumental perspective"[p.6] These are "studies in the service of art practice"[@borgdorff_debate_2006, p.6]

 Research in the arts "does not observe a distance between the researcher and the practice of art"[p.7].
 It is where the artistic practice is a vital part of the research process and outcome.